 What is a Gun Trust?

+A gun trust is known by many names (NFA trust, NFA gun trust, ATF trust, Title 2 trust, Class 3 trust), but the overall purpose for a gun trust is to simply hold guns or silencers in a trust.
 A gun trust is just like a regular legal trust (a living trust - one created during the Creator's lifetime, as opposed to a Testamentary Trust- one created at the Creator's death) but it is specifically designed for the acquisition and ownership of NFA firearms.
 Gun trusts gained popularity because they make registration of NFA firearms with the ATF easier than the registration process as an individual, and they act as effective estate planning tools for the passing along of firearms after the creator's death.
 Gun trusts have made the registration process with the ATF so much easier that the number of applications to the ATF for the ownership of NFA firearms has skyrocketed from about 40,000 applications in 2005 to over 235,000 applications in 2014.

 Why Do People Use a Gun Trust?